 |Henschel HS 293 Radio-controlled Glide Bomb|

 A variant was the Henschel HS 293 Radio-controlled Glide Bomb, which was rocket-propelled and guided by a gunner in the launching aircraft by radio.
-While a much more sophisticated and impressive weapon that came about at the same time as the Fritz, the radio bomb was known to only sink one ship, the corvette HMS Egret (and possibly another whose attacker is disputed with the Fritz), before the Allies figured out how to jam the radio frequency.
+While a much more sophisticated and impressive weapon, the radio bomb was known to only sink one ship, the corvette HMS Egret (and possibly another whose attacker is disputed with the Fritz).
+The Allies figured out how to jam the radio frequency used to guide the Hs 293 (the Allies were extremely sensitive to German radio-guiding practices due to their experience with the Knickebein system and successors during the Battle of Britain).
 Sometimes, simpler really is better.
 Apparently, there were several different variants on this general idea.

 |The Ruhrstahl X-4.|